 Cost: 6 passes to the indoor waterpark included with each guest room.

-While the hotel itself is nothing remarkable, its two pool areas put it above many other hotels in the area, especially if you’re traveling with kids.
+While the Best Western itself is nothing remarkable, its two pool areas put it above many other hotels in the area, especially if you’re traveling with kids.
 On one side are your typical pool (perhaps a little larger than the usual hotel pool), a hot tub, and a small kid pool.

 But the other side is the big draw for kids.
 It has a zero-entry pool with small slides, a pirate ship, and a few climbable water creatures.
 Oh, and then there are the two, 135-foot water slides, which my kids went down about a dozen times.